-The contraceptive sponge is a soft saucer-shaped device made from polyurethane foam.
-It is considered a barrier method of contraception.
+The contraceptive sponge, also known as the birth control sponge, is a soft saucer-shaped device made from polyurethane foam.
+The sponge is filled with a spermicide known as nonoxynol-9.
+It is considered a barrier method of birth control.

 - It blocks the cervix, preventing semen from entering the uterus.

 - The sponge contains spermicide which kills sperm.